TriplyDB/Documentation/docs/triply-etl/validate/shacl/index.md

 ### Termination conditions

-The `validateShacl` function can optionally be given the `terminateOn` option.
+The `validate()` function can optionally be given the `terminateOn` option.
 This option determines when validation halts.
 It can take the following values:

 - `'Never'` Do not halt; run the validation for the full dataset.
 - `'Violation'` Halt validation when the first SHACL Violation is encountered.